Quickstart Guide (Sandbox)

 Onramp $1 USD to 1 USDC

-To onramp fiat to stable coin, you will make a Convert Fiat to Stablecoin call.
+To onramp fiat to stable coin, you will make a Create an onramp call.

 Let's take a look at the request fields:

-• The destinationUserId represents the user to whom we want to onramp the funds.
-In our case, this will be User B's user id.
+represents the user who is receiving the onramped stablecoin.
+In our case, this will be User B's user id. - The

 Request: